 - Identify situations or areas that place you at a significant disadvantage.
 Dark parking garages or high crime areas should be avoided.

 - Identify when you might be at a higher risk of being a target and remain especially vigilant.
-For example, when at an ATM, no matter what the time of day, observe the area prior to approaching the ATM, for people loitering or waiting in a car.
-If cannot clearly observe a large area around the ATM, go to a different one.
+For example, when at an ATM, no matter what the time of day, observe the area prior to approaching the ATM for people loitering or waiting in a car.
+If you cannot clearly observe a large area around the ATM, go to a different one.

 These are just a few things you can do to increase your situational awareness and hopefully discourage a criminal from identifying you as a target.
 Remember, it's always a better idea to avoid a critical incident, if at all possible, than have to defend yourself.
 When all you have done to stay out of trouble fails and you are forced into a deadly force encounter, rely on your training and your will to survive.